luciddreamz/laravel/readme.md

 The Laravel `CACHE_DRIVER` is set to use [APC opcode caching](http://php.net/manual/en/book.apc.php) and the `SESSION_DRIVER` is set to use the local file system for storage.
 Feel free to update these settings in `.openshift/.env`.

+### Composer ###
+When the application is pushed , `composer update` is automatically executed over the root directory.
+For more details see the OpenShift Docs.

 ### 'Development' Mode ###
 When you develop your Laravel application in OpenShift, you can also enable the